hikaricamera/mobile/README.md

 that facilitates the development process.
 Following are some highly recommended extensions that might make your life easier:

-1. Eslint.
+1. Eslint (Deprecated).
 If eslint cannot start normally, try installing `eslint` and `babel-eslint`.
    You may also allow eslint to format on save in user settings.
 The rules for eslinter live in the file `eslintrc.json`.

 2. TabNine.
 A supreme handy extension to audo-complete syntax with the support of machine learning.